dpogorzelski/speedrun/README.md

 Instead of supplying certain flags repeatedly you can persist their behavior in the config file.
 Default config file is located at `~/.speedrun/config.toml` and default settings can be fetched via `speedrun init --print`.

 #### Run portal as a systemd unit
+TODO

 #### Use self signed certificates during testing
+In the [scripts](scripts/) folder you can find scripts that will help you generate:
+* a CA cert/key
+* Speedrun cert/key
+* Portal cert/key

+TODO

+## List of built-in Actions
+* [x] run: run arbitrary shell commands
+* [X] service: control systemd services
+* [ ] file: perform file operations such as read or tail
+* [ ] disk: perform storage operations such as listing partitions and available disk space
+* [ ] ps: fetch process information
+* [ ] top: fetch or stream high level system stats
+* [ ] pkg: manage packages via default package manager
+* [ ] system: host control operations such as reboot, shutdown etc.
+...
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.